e3prom/ruse/README.md

 a legimate web site.

 ## Building from source
-To build Ruse from source using a Docker container, simply enter:
+To build Ruse from source, simply enter `make`, it will build the `ruse` executable in the current working directory:
 ```
-$ make build
+$ make
-building: bin/amd64/ruse
+go build -o ruse -v src/ruse/main.go
 ```

-Alternatively, you can build the `ruse` executable manually using the original Go compiler:
+Alternatively, you can build Ruse inside a Docker container using the `make container` command:
 ```
-$ go build -o ruse src/ruse/main.go
+$ make container
+building: bin/amd64/ruse
+[...]
 ```

 ## Running from the command-line